PoisotLab/ms_metaweb_perspectives/README.md

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
-Specifically, it is the "upper bounds" on what the composition of the local networks, given the local species pool, can be [see *e.g.* @McLeod2021SamAsy]; this information can help evaluate the ability of ecological assemblages to withstand the effects of, for example, climate change [@Fricke2022EffDef].
+Specifically, it represents the "upper bounds" on what the composition of the local networks, given a local species pool, can be [see *e.g.* @McLeod2021SamAsy]; this information can help evaluate the ability of ecological assemblages to withstand the effects of, for example, climate change [@Fricke2022EffDef].
 These local networks may be reconstructed given an